 - Be an individual consultant, firm or association.
 Note: This ToR is not a subvention but a provision of services. - Be able to comply with national fiscal context and rules for receipt of international funds. - Have a bank account whose holder name must be the same as the applicant. - Partnership and subcontracting are allowed, provided that the legal applicant entity has a substantial role in implementing the assignment.
-The applicant will be the only legal entity with which the contract relation will be established. - Academic background in public policy, law, environmental science, engineers or similar. - Fluent communication in English (oral and written).
+The applicant will be the only legal entity with which the contract relation will be established. - Academic background in public policy, law, environmental science or similar - Fluent communication in English (oral and written).
+Good level of French is an asset.